Identity theft is one of the fastest-growing crimes in the nation ― especially in the suburbs, Melissa Bean.

 “Identity theft is a form of stealing someone’s identity in which someone pretends to be someone else by assuming that person’s identity, usually as a method to gain access to resources or obtain credit and other benefits in that person’s name,” Wikipedia, Identity Theft.

-Thieves obtain personally identifiable information by many means: hacking computer networks, brute-force attacking weak passwords, using malware such as, spyware, Trojan horses or keystroke logging programs, etc.
+Thieves obtain personally identifiable information by many means: hacking computer networks, information leakage, social engineering, brute-force attacking weak passwords, using malware, such as spyware, Trojan horses or keystroke logging programs, etc.

 What should your password be like?

 - Passwords are meant to be secret and personal.
 Do not share it with anyone for any reason, and if you have done it, change it.

 - Passwords should not contain your username, your first, middle or last name, your spouse or child’s name, your pet’s name, etc. Some hackers use social engineering techniques to find out our passwords.

 - They should not be short and simple; rather, 8-10 characters should be the minimum size.
 Remember that long passwords are harder to guess and crack than short ones.